FIBA Under-17 Basketball World Cup

 The FIBA Under-17 Basketball World Cup (formerly FIBA Under-17 World Championship) is the under-17 men's world basketball championship organised by the International Basketball Federation (FIBA).
-The event was held for the first time in July 2010, and is held biennially.
+The inaugural tournament was in July 2010, and is held biennially.

 Composition

-According to the updated FIBA Internal Regulations, the FIBA Under-17 World Cup shall be held every two years (2016, 2018, 2020, etc.).
+According to the updated FIBA Internal Regulations, the FIBA Under-17 World Cup shall be held every two years (2022, 2024, 2026, etc.).

 Sixteen teams, representing all continents, are eligible to participate in the FIBA U17 World Cup as follows: